 - Thomas Wood.
 Born 1883

-Harriett appears to have died by 1888 and Albert remarried.
+Harriett appears to have died in 1885 (Reg Gen June Qtr 1885 Hailsham 2b 53).
+Albert remarried in 1888.
 His second wife was Lucy Arnold.
-Lucy had married William Stephen Verrall on 30 March 1872 in Hailsham and they had three children:
+Lucy had married William Stephen Verrall on 30 March 1872 in Hailsham and they had two children:

 - Kate Anna Verrall.
 Baptised 12 January 1873 at Rotherfield.